 The mobile apps allow you to change the location you are connected to without disconnecting first.
 The options only include choosing between OpenVPN TCP and UDP to reconnect at system startup.
 It also allows for ping tests to find the fastest server.

 ExpressVPN offers all the security you could expect in a VPN service.
 They support the standard VPN protocols, OpenVPN, L2TP, and SSTP.
 They use industry-standard AES-256 encryption.
 We didn’t experience any issues connecting with the various protocols.
-The automatic configuration is very secure, they have IPv6, DNS leak, and internet kill switch all active out of the box.
+The automatic configuration is very secure, they have IPv6, DNS leak, and an internet kill switch all active out of the box.
 For maximum protection against attacks while on a public network, you should also use the option to disable local network traffic.

 We used Wireshark to capture the authentication and some protected traffic while using ExpressVPN.
 Once the service was connected, all outgoing internet traffic was encrypted.
 Some out of order retransmit packets from already open websites were registered as incoming.
 So, it would be prudent to ensure that the VPN is the first thing you connect before you do anything else on the computer.
 We also check the initial handshake of the TLS connection.